SESYNC-ci/syllabi/docs/_posts/2020-07-21-summer-institute.md

 |               |   *13:00*| *Team Presentations (3 x 10 min)*        |         |                          |
 {:#agenda .table .table-striped .hide-instructor}
 <!-- .disable-links -->

+## Participation Guide

+The structure of this year's virtual Summer Institute will be a mixture of self-paced asynchronous lessons with instructor-led synchronous sessions.
+To get the most out of each day, you should:

+1. Thoroughly review and code along with the lesson material and exercises for each day _prior to_ that day's Office Hours and Exercise Review.
+1. Call in to the Zoom meeting for daily Office Hours and Exercise Review to ask questions you have on that day's lesson material.
+Note: Optional lessons will not be reviewed.
+The links to these lessons are only provided for your personal learning and development.
+1. Participate in coaching sessions for your team mini-project and apply what you learn in the lessons to your project.
+1. Ask questions of your instructors, your team, and fellow participants on Slack.
+Feel free to do this when you're reviewing the lessons, or when you're thinking about your mini-project.

 ## Software